-6.129 On the 18th August 2015, the Oil and Gas Authority (OGA) and Department of Energy & Climate Change (DECC) published a Habitat Regulations Assessment (HRA) of the 14th Onshore Oil and Gas Licensing Round.
-The Oil and Gas Authority announced on 17th December 2015 that all 159 onshore blocks under the 14th Onshore Oil and Gas Licensing Round are being formally offered to successful applicants.

-6.130 Of those blocks formally offered, 7 blocks fall wholly or partially within Greater Manchester;

-- 1. Bolton Ref SD6, Operator: Osprey - 2.
+- 6.128 On the 18th August 2015, the Oil and Gas Authority (OGA) and Department of Energy & Climate Change (DECC) published a Habitat Regulations Assessment (HRA) of the 14th Onshore Oil and Gas Licensing Round.
+The Oil and Gas Authority announced on 17th December 2015 that all 159 onshore blocks under the 14th Onshore Oil and Gas Licensing Round are being formally offered to successful applicants. - 6.129 Of those blocks formally offered, 7 blocks fall wholly or partially within Greater Manchester; - 1.
+Bolton Ref SD6, Operator: Osprey - 2.
 Bolton & Bury Ref SD71, Operator: Hutton - 3.
 Bury & Rochdale Ref SD81, Operator: Hutton - 4.
 Wigan, SD50, Operator: Aurora - 5.
 Bolton & Wigan Ref SD60d, Operator: Hutton - 6.
 Bolton & Salford, SD70, Operator: Hutton - 7.
-Trafford, SJ78, Operator: Ineos - 6.131 There is also an existing and retained PEDL in place (Ref PEDL 193; Operator IGAS) partly in Salford/Trafford/Manchester City.
+Trafford, SJ78, Operator: Ineos - 6.130 There is also an existing and retained PEDL in place (Ref PEDL 193; Operator IGAS) partly in Salford/Trafford/Manchester City.
 Igas run the Davyhulme site where permission was granted for 25 years in 2015 but at which there has not yet been any activity.
-PEDL193 also includes Ineos' Barton Moss site which has a well and side-track drilled, but work is currently suspended.

-- 6.132 The Minerals and Waste Planning Unit within Urban Vision has invited industry representatives to visit the team to discuss their intentions for petroleum exploration within Greater Manchester.
+PEDL193 also includes Ineos' Barton Moss site which has a well and side-track drilled, but work is currently suspended. - 6.131 The Minerals and Waste Planning Unit within Urban Vision has invited industry representatives to visit the team to discuss their intentions for petroleum exploration within Greater Manchester.
 Only one representative has so far accepted the invitation and met with the Unit.
-It is assumed that the other license holders have no plans to explore potential resources within the sub-region in the short term. - 6.133 The Department for Energy and Climate Change Onshore Oil and Gas interactive map shows the released licence areas and can be accessed at: https://deccedu.maps.arcgis.com/apps/webappviewer/index.html?id=29c31fa4b00248418e545d222e57ddaa
+It is assumed that the other license holders have no plans to explore potential resources within the sub-region in the short term. - 6.132The Department for Energy and Climate Change Onshore Oil and Gas interactive map shows the released licence areas and can be accessed at: License Areas its aim and objectives whilst meeting the needs of Greater Manchester.
+The review undertaken in 2018 identified a number of areas where policies are not considered compliant with national policy and should be reviewed through any update to the Minerals Plan.